 If Premultiply is not zero, Convert Premultiplied will be ignored.

 Standard image output.

-In the map below, Color Ramp node is used to add an alpha channel to the black-and-white swirl image.
+In the node tree below, Color Ramp node is used to add an alpha channel to the black-and-white swirl image.
 Then Alpha Over node is used to overlay it on top of another image.

 In the next example, the Factor is used to make a “Fade In” effect.
 This effect can be animated by adding a Time node inputted in the Factor socket as shown below.
 Over the course of 30 frames, the Alpha Over node outputs an image that starts with the pure background image, and the title slowly appearing.

 Note the Convert Premultiply checkbox is enabled, since as the foreground used a PNG image that has straight alpha.